-What would I do to replace Howard Stern?
+What would I do if it were my job to find a successful replacement for Howard Stern?

 First off, let’s assume that it make sense to replace Stern with one show rather than multiple ones (a perspective that can be debated).

 Here’s what I’d do:

 1. Recognize that Howard Stern, good as he is, can be topped.
 The controversial edge of Stern’s show turns off as many listeners as he attracts.
 Isn’t it feasible that Stern can be replaced by someone with more drawing power rather than less?
 Isn’t it, in other words, a viable assumption that Stern stations can and should be better off in a post-Howard world?
 Yes, it is.
 But it depends on choosing the right talent.

 2. Look for talent outside of Radio.
 Look to an established, name comedy talent, a B- or A-level player in the Hollywood comedy community who would be interested, available, and committed to the rigors of a daily on-air gig.
 This is someone everyone would already know, not a new name.
 This is someone everyone would be curious to listen to.
 Stern developed organically over a great deal of time.
 There’s no luxury of time now.
 We need to start at the top.

 3. Hire writers and other supporting talent to make the show as good as a nationally syndicated entertainment show should be.
 This should be the biggest thing to hit Radio in generations.